academic/awesome-datascience/README.md

 - [Python for Data Science by Scaler](https://www.scaler.com/topics/course/python-for-data-science/) - This course is designed to empower beginners with the essential skills to excel in today's data-driven world.
 The comprehensive curriculum will give you a solid foundation in statistics, programming, data visualization, and machine learning.
 - [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
 - [Hands-on Train and Deploy ML](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - A hands-on course to train and deploy a serverless API that predicts crypto prices.
+- [LLMOps: Building Real-World Applications With Large Language Models](https://www.comet.com/site/llm-course/) - Learn to build modern software with LLMs using the newest tools and techniques in the field.

 ### MOOC's